If you’re a Vata dosha type, you may be wondering what to include in an Ayurvedic breakfast for Vata. This guide will help.

 - Warm cereal like oatmeal and rice porridge with cinnamon, cardamom, ghee, and maple syrup

 - Eggs, ghee & sea salt

-- Stewed apples or pears in ghee
+- Stewed apples or pears with ginger and cloves in ghee

 Unlike Kapha and Pitta types, Vata types can also incorporate moderate amounts of sour foods, like green grapes, oranges and grapefruit.

 With respect to beverages, Vatas should be careful with coffee and caffeine.
 These stimulants can create Vata imbalance, resulting in anxiety or feelings of scatteredness.
-Instead, Vatas should sip on warm water with lemon or herbal teas.
+Instead, Vatas should sip on warm water with lemon or Vata teas.
 If you want an energy boost, consider incorporating Chyawanprash into your morning ritual.
 Chyawanprash contains ingredients, like adaptogenic herbs, which give your body a natural, balanced boost.

-Just remember that the more you experiment with Vata balancing breakfasts, the more you’ll come to understand what types of foods are right for your energies.
+Just remember that the more you experiment with Vata balancing breakfasts, the more you’ll come to understand what types of Vata foods are right for your energies.
 Soon, you’ll have a list featuring plenty of breakfast meals that help you feel your best each day.

 Reviewed by Dr. Jayant Lokhande, MD (Botanical Drugs), MBA (Biotechnology)